 AFCEN’s international activities are strongly focused on the five key objectives below:

-- Provide the nuclear industry with a working platform in each area where its codes are used, mainly Europe and China.
+- Continue developing working platforms for the nuclear industry in each area where its codes are used, mainly the UK and China.

-- Pursue AFCEN’s development around the world: Asia (China and India), the European Union (United Kingdom, Poland, Czech Republic, etc.), South Africa and the Middle East.
+- Pursue AFCEN’s development around the world: Asia (China and India), the European Union (United Kingdom, Poland, Czech Republic, etc.), South Africa and the Middle East by supporting projects in France’s nuclear industry.

-- Build on the industrial practice of international users (the United Kingdom and China in particular) and the technical instructions relating to the licensing of projects that have used AFCEN codes as a reference (GDA UK, for example).
+- Build on the industrial practice of international users (the United Kingdom and China in particular) and the technical instructions relating for certifing to the licensing of projects that have used AFCEN codes as a reference (UK, for example).

-- Be listening to the expectations of the international nuclear community.
+- Listen to the expectations of the international nuclear community.

 - Continue the policy of comparing AFCEN codes with the other nuclear codes within MDEP (Multinational Design Evaluation Program) and CORDEL (Cooperation in Reactor Design, Evaluation and Licensing).